Javascript is not enabled.

 Their story is like that of many others facing uncertainty about their next meal.

-A new poll from Feeding America, a nonprofit network of 200 food banks, found more than 75 percent of respondents believe the continued shutdown will exacerbate hunger, and more than 80 percent say it will force households to skip meals.
+A November poll from Feeding America, a nonprofit network of 200 food banks, found that more than 75 percent of respondents believe the continued shutdown will exacerbate hunger, and more than 80 percent say it would force households to skip meals.

 Communities see spike in food needs